vespakoen/docs/bundles.md

 **Installing a bundle via Artisan:**

 	php artisan bundle:install eloquent

+Great!
+Now that you're bundle is installed, you're ready to [register it](#registering-bundles).

 > **Note:** After installing the bundle, you may need to [publish its assets](#bundle-assets).